AXLearn: Modular, Hardware-Agnostic Large Model Training: Composer

 Note that we have not configured an input dimension on \texttt{feed\_forward}; instead, \texttt{hidden\_dim} is configured to be a function of the (as of yet unspecified) input dimension.
 This allows the parent \texttt{TransformerLayer} to set \texttt{input\_dim} when the layer is instantiated:

-By partially defining configs and then propagating from parent to child, configurations often only need to be specified once, commonly at the layers near the root of the tree.
+By partially defining configs and propagating from parent to child, configurations often only need to be specified once, commonly at the layers near the root of the tree.
 So long as the parent and child agree on a configuration interface (often just input and output dimensions), arbitrarily complex configs can be constructed while keeping layers modular.

 \parab{Config traversal} Because configs are hierarchical and encapsulated, one can apply arbitrary modifications by traversing the config tree.
+We call such traversal a ``config modifier''.
 The illustrate, the following snippet recursively replaces any target config with \texttt{new\_cfg}:

 This can be used to apply MoE in the following manner:

 Indeed, this roughly 10-line code snippet is used to apply MoE to over 1,000 experiment configs, without any additional changes to other modules.